 We’ve looked at all the current models of outdoor TVs available on the market believe the SunBriteTV Outdoor 55-Inch Signature 4K Ultra HD TV is the best outdoor TV for people who are looking for a well priced high-quality product.
 It delivers crisp HD images and is engineered and designed from the ground-up to be a real outdoor TV that will last for many years exposed to the elements.

 If you’re in the market for an outdoor TV it’s not going to take you long to realize that unfortunately your choices are pretty limited.
 There are just a few companies out there like SunBriteTV and Mirage Vision who specializes in manufacturing or retrofitting brand-name TVs to be used as outdoor TVs.
 Outdoor TVs are designed to provide a great display in a variety of outdoor light conditions and to survive most of what mother nature can throw at it.
 Any good weatherproof TV should be able to handle extreme cold, heat, rain, dust and moisture.
 Those are the table stakes.

 We think the true-outdoor TVs currently available from SunBriteTV is the best place to spend your money.
-Here are 3 televisions in their product offering that you should consider:
+Here are 6 outdoor televisions that you should consider:

 1. Full Shade – SunBriteTV Veranda Outdoor TV

 The SunBriteTV Veranda Series 4k UHD TV is best suited for outside living areas in the full shade like a covered patio or screened gazebo.
 The Veranda is presented as an affordable real outdoor TV and sport a full 4k UHD screen.
 SunBriteTV claims that this direct LED backlight TV produces images up to 30% brighter than your normal lounge television.
 The TV also has a set of quality built-in 20W down-firing speakers for which delivers great sound ports to connect an external audio system or outdoor speakers for that all-immersive experience.